2014 Jeep Wrangler

 New Car Test Drive

-Still trail capable but not so maneuverable is the Wrangler Unlimited.
+Still trail-capable but not so maneuverable is the four-door Wrangler Unlimited.
 There are enough differences between Wrangler and Wrangler Unlimited that a mere two- or four-door reference wouldn't do it justice.
 The delta in wheelbase (the distance from front wheel center to rear) is similar to that between a regular cab and crew cab pickup.

-Heated leather upholstery is available for Wrangler.
-You can swap the doors to half-size and fold down the windshield (though it's quite a chore) or power up the windows to indulge in climate control.
-No Jeeper ever had it quite like this.
+Heated leather upholstery is available for Wranglers.
+You can swap the doors to half-size and fold down the windshield (though it's quite a chore), or power up the windows to indulge in climate control.

-But if you buy a Wrangler for highway cruising you missed the point.
-Indeed, they will travel the Interstate with a modicum of comfort and civility but that's not what they're built for.
-Wranglers are better suited to all-weather urban runabouts, those living on a beach or off the grid or beaten path, or for those whose idea of a freeway is a fast section of dry wash or graded dirt run in 2WD.
-You can also use a Wrangler as a dinghy to tow behind your motorhome.
+But if you buy a Wrangler for highway cruising, you've missed the point.
+Indeed, they will travel the Interstate with a modicum of comfort and civility, but that's not what they're built for.
+Wranglers are better suited to all-weather urban runabouts, for folks living on a beach or off the grid or beaten path, or for those whose idea of a freeway is a fast section of dry wash or graded dirt run.

-The soft top that comes standard slides and folds horizontally on the roof, leaving the occupants further protected by door and window frames, although there's already a rollbar.
-The removable hardtop comes off in three pieces, a pair of T-tops with a sunroof over the rear seat.
-With T-tops removed, at 65 mph the buffeting grates on you; but with the top on, it feels smooth at 75 and beyond.
+The standard soft top slides and folds horizontally on the roof, leaving the occupants further protected by door and window frames, augmented by a rollbar.
+The removable hardtop comes off in three pieces: a pair of T-tops, with a sunroof over the rear seat.
+With T-tops removed, at 65 mph the buffeting grates on you; but with the top on, it feels smooth.

-Wranglers are available with all the electronic trimmings, including a touch-screen navigation, but sunlight plays havoc with display readability and on a trail you're moving around too much to touch things accurately.
-At least the USB port means music without discs or tapes getting dusty.
+Wranglers are available with all the electronic trimmings, including touch-screen navigation, but sunlight plays havoc with display readability and on a trail you're moving around too much to touch the screen accurately.

 Wrangler has little direct competition.
-A Mercedes G-Class has off-highway ability of an Unlimited, more luxurious cabin and costs three times as much.
-You might also argue a Power Wagon and Raptor as Unlimited challengers.
-For factory trail vehicles the only things approaching a Wrangler are Toyota's FJ Cruiser and 4Runner, Nissan's Xterra or a 15-year-old Land Rover Defender 90.
+A Mercedes G-Class has off-highway ability of an Unlimited, a more luxurious cabin, and costs three times as much.
+The only factory trail vehicles approaching a Wrangler are the Toyota FJ Cruiser or a Land Rover Defender 90.

 The Freedom Top, a three-piece modular hard top, is available for all models.
 The Wrangler Sport is available in right-hand drive for rural mail carriers.
 We don't find ourselves saying that in many reviews.

-Wrangler Rubicon ($30,595) prioritizes trail use over luxury.
-It has most of the standard Sahara comfort and convenience things (though power windows and keyless entry become optional), while adding rock rails, front and rear locking differentials, Dana 44 front axle, disconnecting front stabilizer bar, 4.10:1 axle ratio (manual), Rock-Trac transfer case with 4:1 low range, and BF Goodrich Mud-Terrain LT255/75R17 tires on painted aluminum wheels.
+Wrangler Rubicon ($30,895) prioritizes trail use over luxury.
+It has most of the standard Sahara comfort and convenience things (though power windows and keyless entry become optional), while adding rock rails, front/rear tow hooks, front and rear locking differentials, Dana 44 front and rear axles, disconnecting front stabilizer bar, 4.10:1 axle ratio (manual), Rock-Trac transfer case with 4:1 low range, and BF Goodrich Mud-Terrain LT255/75R17 tires on painted aluminum wheels.
+The new Rubicon X edition ($30,895) includes a winch-capable bumper with foglamps, wider rock rails, and functional hood vents.

-Wrangler Unlimited four-doors are configured similarly, not identically, to the two-door.
+Wrangler Unlimited four-doors are configured similarly, though not identically, to the respective two-door models.

-Wrangler Unlimited Sport ($25,695) has removable doors, roll-up windows, black fender flares, halogen headlamps, foglamps, soft top, air conditioning, 60/40 split rear seat and cruise control.
+Wrangler Unlimited Sport ($25,995) has removable doors, roll-up windows, black fender flares, halogen headlamps, foglamps, soft top, air conditioning, 60/40 split rear seat and cruise control.
+Wrangler Unlimited Sport S ($28,595) and Freedom ($31,895) special editions parallel the two-door versions.
+So does the Wrangler Unlimited Polar Edition ($36,195).

-Wrangler Unlimited Moab ($36,495) gets the same improvements as the two door.
-Wrangler Unlimited Rubicon ($34,095) comes with the same extra offroad equipment as the two-door Rubicon, plus all the power equipment of the Sahara.
-The fully loaded Wrangler Unlimited Rubicon 10th Anniversary ($39,495) is equipped similarly to the two-door.
+Wrangler Unlimited Rubicon ($35,770) comes with the same extra offroad equipment as the two-door Rubicon, plus all the power equipment of the Sahara.
+Wrangler Unlimited Rubicon X ($38,795) echoes the equipment of the Wrangler Rubicon.

 Optional on all Wranglers: automatic transmission, trailer tow, stereo and navigation upgrades on upper trims, front side-impact airbags, Uconnect voice command with Bluetooth, smokers' pack and a Freedom Top three-piece hard top in black or color-matched.
 Some offer automatic climate control, leather, remote start and cosmetic upgrades.